In this section:

 Audiobooks are the big developing market at the moment in our industry.
 That’s great for authors who want to sell more books, and it’s also great for authors who want to reach new audiences that might never have picked up a print copy of their work.
-Now eventually that will stabilise, but right now there don’t seem to be enough audiobooks to satisfy listeners’ demands.
+Eventually, that will stabilize, but right now, there doesn’t seem to be enough audiobooks to satisfy listeners’ demands.

 I’m currently putting my own JHP book into audio.
 Have you thought about putting your book into audio yet?
 Want to know more about how making and financing your audiobook works?

 First off, it’s worth noting that all the major platforms work in USD, so that’s currently the best way to compare narrator/producers.

 Audiobook production pricing is usually given as a cost per finished hour (PFH).